davidgohel/fpeek/README.md

     last lines of the file.

 Sometimes encoding is an issue when files generated on a “Windows” machine has to be used on a “Linux” machine.
-Function `file_iconv` will converts file content in one encoding to another encoding.
+Function `peek_iconv` will converts file content in one encoding to another encoding.

+Performances are good with large files because operations are made without reading the entire file before starting.

 ## Installation